 If your insurance is cancelled because of non-payment or late payment, your personal data will be stored for a maximum of 5 years.

 If we use your personal data in the context of complaints or disputes, we will retain such data for 2 years after the procedure has concluded.

 3. What are your rights?

-In terms of your personal data, you have the right of access, rectification, erasure, restriction, data portability, objection, and withdrawal of your consent.
+In terms of your personal data, you have the right of access, rectification, erasure, restriction, portability, objection, and withdrawal of your consent.
 You can read about what each of these rights entails below.

 You have the right to request access to the personal data CZ holds about you and to the information regarding the purposes for which it uses your personal data.